NVIDIA/NeMo/docs/sources/source/tutorials/module_custom_configuration.rst

 Those parameters are stored in the protected ``self._init_params``  field of the base :class:`NeuralModule` class.
 It is assumed that (aside of this use-case) the user won't access nor use them directly.

-Analogically, we must overload the :meth:`import_from_config()` method:
+Analogically, we must overload the :meth:`_deserialize_configuration()` method:

 .. literalinclude:: ../../../../examples/start_here/module_custom_configuration.py
    :language: python
-   :lines: 79-119
+   :lines: 66-89

-Please note that the base :class:`NeuralModule` class provides several protected methods that we used, \
-with most important being:

- * :meth:`__serialize_header()` generating the appropriate header, and \
- * :meth:`__validate_config_file()` validating the loaded configuration file (checking the header content).

 .. note::
-    It is once again worth emphasizing that the :meth:`import_from_config()` is a class method, actually returning a \
-    new object instance - in this case of the hardcoded :class:`CustomTaylorNet` type.
+    It is worth emphasizing that the :meth:`_deserialize_configuration()` is a class method, analogically to public :meth:`import_from_config()` and :meth:`deserialize()` methods that return a new object instance - in this case of the hardcoded :class:`CustomTaylorNet` type.

 Now we can simply create an instance and export its configuration by calling:

 .. literalinclude:: ../../../../examples/start_here/module_custom_configuration.py
    :language: python
-   :lines: 128-129,134-135
+   :lines: 98-99,104-105

 And instantiate a second by loading that configuration:

 .. literalinclude:: ../../../../examples/start_here/module_custom_configuration.py
    :language: python
-   :lines: 137-139
+   :lines: 107-109

 As a result we will see that the new object has set the status to the same value as the original one: